afombravo/2FAST2Q/README.md

 Remove any "Undetermined" or unwanted fastq.gz files from the input folder as the program will atempt to align all the fastq files in the input folder.

-Overwrite the template "inputs.txt" with the appropriate information.

 # How to use it